rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/digital-ocean-qs/_index.md

 ## Destroying the Environment

-1. From the `quickstart/do` folder, execute `terraform destroy --force`.
+1. From the `quickstart/aws` folder, execute `terraform destroy --auto-approve`.

 2. Wait for confirmation that all resources have been destroyed.